Seafood Boil

 How to make a seafood boil

 Step 1- Cook the potatoes.
-Add 6 quarts of water to a large pot, along with bay leaves, salt, peppercorns, and Old Bay.
+Add water to a large pot, along with bay leaves, salt, peppercorns, and Old Bay.
 Bring to a boil, then add the potatoes and cook for 7-8 minutes.

 Step 4- Serve.
-Transfer the shrimp boil to a large platter.
+Drain then transfer the shrimp boil to a large platter.
 Dust with paprika and pour the seafood boil sauce on top.
 Decorate with fresh parsley and lemon slices.

 Arman’s recipe tips

 - Discard any clams that didn’t open.
-Whichever don’t open are probably dead and should be tossed or else they can cause food poisoning.
+Whichever ones don’t open are probably dead and should be tossed, or else they can cause food poisoning.

 - Swap the spices.
-Use a mixture of Old Bay and or Cajun seasoning, and add a sprinkle of cayenne pepper if you can handle the heat.
+I sometimes use a mixture of Old Bay and or Cajun seasoning, or add a sprinkle of cayenne pepper for a spicy kick.

 - Add eggs.
 Hard-boiled eggs soak up the spices and flavors beautifully.